Priyadarshi-Kumar/My-reads/README.md

 # MyReads Project

-This project keeps record of books.
-Three different shelfs are read, now reading and wants to read.
-This project uses BookApi for backend server.
+MyReads is a ReactJs project from Udacity's Front-end Nanodegree course.
+This is a bookshelf app that lets you to organize books that you have read, want to read and currently reading.
+This app is developed using React.js.
+BooksAPI.js used for backend server.

 ## How to run